dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 If the `CM` set is empty, then the *collection type* doesn't have *element type* and doesn't have *create method*.
 None of the following steps apply.

-Second, an attempt is made to determine [*iteration type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement) of the *collection type* from a `GetEnumerator` instance method or enumerable interface, not from an extension method.
+Second, an attempt is made to determine the [*iteration type*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement) of the *collection type* from a `GetEnumerator` instance method or enumerable interface, not from an extension method.

 - If an *iteration type* can be determined, then the *element type* of the *collection type* is the *iteration type*.
 If only one method among those in the `CM` set has an [*identity conversion*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/conversions.md#1022-identity-conversion) from `E` to the *element type* of the *collection type*, that is the *create method* for the *collection type*.
 Otherwise, the *collection type* doesn't have *create method*.
 None of the following steps apply.
 - Otherwise, then the *collection type* doesn't have *element type* and doesn't have *create method*.
 None of the following steps apply.